 My practice approach: Personalized plans grounded in spirit, experience, and research

 I create a tailored plan that blends spirit-led insight with learned knowledge and relevant clinical evidence.
-Typical approaches include prayer for alignment, carefully chosen herbs for gentle support, and energy-balancing practices to help regulate the bio-field.
+Typical approaches include prayer for alignment, carefully chosen herbs for gentle support (always checked for interactions), and energy-balancing practices to help regulate the bio-field.
 These selected practices are chosen for safety and suitability to your goals.

-If you’d like a short initial assessment, I offer a 15-minute phone consult to discuss your situation and likely outcomes — call or message +256778320910, or visit authentic healer near me to learn more.
+If you’d like a short initial assessment, I offer a 15-minute phone consult to discuss your situation and likely outcomes — call or message +256778320910 (please note country code and NZ timezones) or visit authentic healer near me to learn more or request a booking link.

 How to Work With Me: Healing Pathways, Sessions, and Contact